heikoburau/ParallelAverage/Readme.md

 )
 ```

-If different parameters are used, a new job will be submitted together with a new entry in the database.
+If different parameters are used, a new job will be submitted together and a new entry is put in the database.

 Features
 --------